BlockchainCommons/bc-dcbor-ts/README.md

 Runnable examples live in the [`examples/`](./examples) directory.

-## Status - Release Candidate
+## Status - Beta

-`bc-dcbor-typescript` is currently under active development and in the alpha testing phase.
+`bc-dcbor-typescript` is currently under active development and in the beta testing phase.
 It should not be used for production tasks until it has had further testing and auditing.
 See [Blockchain Commons' Development Phases](https://github.com/BlockchainCommons/Community/blob/master/release-path.md).

 ### Version History

-- **1.0.0-rc.1** - Initial release candidate.
+- **1.0.0-beta.1** - Initial beta implementation.

 ### Roadmap

-- Continued testing and auditing on the path from release candidate to a stable **1.0.0** release.
+- Continued testing and auditing on the path from beta to a stable **1.0.0** release.
 - Stabilization of the typed-decode API (`CborCodec<T>` / `decodeWith`), currently marked `@beta`.
 - Ongoing tracking of the [draft-mcnally-deterministic-cbor](https://datatracker.ietf.org/doc/draft-mcnally-deterministic-cbor/) specification as it advances through the IETF process.
 - Continued parity with the Rust reference implementation as it evolves (see [`RUST_DIVERGENCES.md`](./RUST_DIVERGENCES.md)).